-2. Using a block of wood and a mallet, drive the V-belt down between the sheaves of the driven pulley approximately one inch; then squeeze the belt together and slide over the fixed drive hub and onto the one-way clutch.
+2. Push the V-belt down into the driven pulley approximately one inch; then squeeze the belt together and slide over the fixed drive hub and onto the one-way clutch.

 3. Pinch the V-belt together near its center and slide the movable drive face onto the drive hub.
 Secure the drive face with a nut.
-Tighten the nut to specifications (see Section 10).
+Tighten the nut to 25 ft-lb.